rajsolanki/learn_command_line_exercises/chapter_2/readme.md

 What directory did you run that command in? <br>
 <blockquote> pwd will tell me </blockquote>

-To find the path with my gui:
+To find the path with my gui, I:
 <ol>
-<li> I clicked on the finder in the toolbar </li>
+<li> clicked on the finder in the toolbar </li>
 <li> double-clicked on the harddrive icon </li>
 <li> double-clicked the Users folder icon </li>
 <li> double-click the raj (Home) folder icon </li>